Last Modified: May 20, 2019

 We evaluate income in various ways.
 For Students with formal employment, we collect pay stubs and verify income with employers through a lottery system.
 Every year, we randomly select and verify the income of 25% of the Students who are in repayment.
 For self-employed Students or Students with informal, temporary, or and/or seasonal employment, we allow them to submit an income verification form and any balance sheets, profit/loss statements, proof of income, starting and ending account balances, or any other reasonable method to verify income in a given repayment period.
 If no suitable method of determining income can be conducted, Zomia team members work with Students to understand the Students’ expenses and income to determine a suitable payment schedule.

 In addition to the automatic 6-month Grace Period, Students receive an additional 24 months of deferments.
 We trigger deferments automatically if a Student is not earning above our minimum income thresholds.
-We also allow Students to request deferments for numerous reasons: paying for a wedding, hospital visits, unemployment, pursuing additional higher education, etc. As a Lender’s repayments are tied to the Student’s actual repayments, this means that loan repayments could take longer to receive if the Student takes multiple deferments.
+We also allow Students to request deferments for numerous reasons: paying for a wedding, hospital visits, unemployment, pursuing additional higher education, etc. Because a Lender’s repayments are tied to the Student’s actual repayments, this means that loan repayments could take longer to receive if the Student accepts multiple deferments.
 After 24 months of deferments are used, we work with the Student to determine an appropriate payment plan.

 Student loans are inherently risky and Zomia Lenders ultimately assume the risk of lending to a Zomia student.
 It is critical that Lenders see their loans as charity and not risk more than they can afford to lose.
 Assuming the risk of default allows Zomia students to receive affordable rates on their loans.